sut-ai/notes/notebooks/2_uninformed_search/index.md

 **Completeness**

-This algorithm is complete is ifthe branching factor is finite.
+This algorithm is complete is if the branching factor is finite.

 **Time Complexity**